ClaireDons/BasalMeltCoupling/README.md

 ### Work To Do & current issues
 - BISICLES is currently not compiled in the svn branch due to compilation issues.
 - Some changes were made to how the freshwater is distributed for Eveline's code, this branch needs to be updated with these changes too.
 - How the location of input files is defined in `compute_basalmelt.py` rather than `BasalMeltCoupling.sh` is inconvenient and should be changed
+- Note that OptiESM may have taken over option fwf=5 for something else, so it may need to be updated to fwf=6

 ## Content Table
 1. Installation